Which of the following best describes a property shared by all li... | Channels for Pearson+

 1

-Step 1: Begin by understanding the question, which asks for a property shared by all living organisms.
-This means identifying a universal characteristic applicable to all forms of life.
+Step 1: Begin by identifying the key concept in the question, which is the property shared by all living organisms.
+This requires understanding the fundamental characteristics of life.

-Step 2: Evaluate each option provided in the question.
-For example, 'They possess a backbone for structural support' is incorrect because not all organisms have a backbone; only vertebrates do.
+Step 2: Recall the basic properties of living organisms, such as being composed of cells, maintaining homeostasis, reproducing, responding to stimuli, and utilizing energy.

-Step 3: Analyze the second option, 'They are composed of one or more cells.'
-This is a fundamental property of all living organisms, as the cell is the basic unit of life in biology.
+Step 3: Evaluate each option provided in the question: (a) 'They are composed of one or more cells' aligns with the cell theory, which states that all living organisms are made up of cells. (b) 'They reproduce only through sexual reproduction' is incorrect because many organisms reproduce asexually. (c) 'They can photosynthesize to produce energy' is incorrect because not all organisms photosynthesize; some rely on other methods of energy production. (d) 'They possess a backbone for structural support' is incorrect because only vertebrates have backbones, and not all living organisms are vertebrates.

 Watch next